Frequently asked questions

 preparation

-• Loose green tea, i.e. mostly Sencha, is usually infused loosely in a pot with a strainer at a water temperature of 70-80°C for 45-60s.
-Alternatively, you can also use fillable disposable tea bags or pass the loose infusion through a mesh strainer.
-For dosage: per teapot (300-400ml) about 2-3 teaspoons.
-Dosage, brewing time, temperature and quantity, of course, always depends on personal taste.
+Loose green tea, usually Sencha, is usually brewed loose in a teapot with a strainer at a water temperature of 70-80°C for 45-60 seconds.
+Most Sencha green teas taste best at a water temperature of 70°C and a brewing time of one minute.
+Alternatively, you can also use disposable tea bags or pour the loose infusion through a sieve.
+Dosage: approx. 2-3 teaspoons per teapot (300-400ml).
+Dosage, brewing time, temperature and quantity depend on the type of tea and personal taste.

 -> The tea has steeped too long.
 The longer the tea brews, the more bitter substances are released.
 Healthy, but unfortunately also bitter.
-Reduce the infusion time until it suits your taste.
+Reduce the infusion time until it suits your taste.-> The tea was brewed too hot.
+Here too, more bitter substances dissolve at a higher temperature.
+Simply allow the water to cool longer before brewing or set a lower temperature on the kettle.
+Our recommendation: Sencha tastes best at 70 degrees, Gyokuro/Kabusecha & Matcha at 60-70 degrees.

 -> You have taken too much tea or too little water.
-Try a different dosage.
+Try a lower dosage.

-If the tea is still too tart for you, it may be that the tea simply does not suit your taste.
-In this case, the only thing that helps is to switch to another type of tea.
-If you are unsure or would like more tips, please contact us.
+If the tea is still too strong for you, it may simply not be to your taste.
+The only thing that will help is to switch to a different variety.
+If you are unsure or would like further tips, please contact us. -

-• For the preparation of Sencha, loose leaf tea, we have very nice teapots from Japan in our assortment.
-Of course, they are not absolutely necessary.
-You just need something to get the leaves out of the pot or cup after infusing.
-A teapot with an integrated or removable strainer is of course ideal - but for starters, disposable tea bags or a strainer will do just as well.
+For the preparation of Sencha, i.e. loose leaf tea, we have very nice teapots from Japan in our range.
+They are not absolutely necessary, but they simplify the preparation and have a positive effect on the taste of the green tea.
+In particular, a teapot with an integrated or removable strainer is ideal - but disposable tea bags or a strainer will of course also do for a start.

 Worth knowing &